-Port State Competent Authorities are requiring that the ship" s Master be in possession of a Letter of Non-Objection or Authorization from the flag State to have firearms, ammunition and related support equipment on board.
+Authorities are requiring that the ship's Master be in possession of a Letter of No Objection or Authorization from the flag State to have firearms, ammunition and related support equipment on board.
 Ship owners, managers and operators when in need of a letter must make the request sufficiently in advance of need to allow the Administrator to issue the letter in a timely manner.
-All such requests must be addressed to shipsecurity@register-iri.com using the PMSC-PCASP INFORMATION REQUEST FORM provided at Appendix II.
+All such requests should be addressed to shipsecurity@register-iri.com.

-10.0 Special Notification Requirements

-10.1 MSCHOA and UKMTO

-When registering with the MSCHOA and initially reporting to the UKMTO, they must also be advised when PCASP are aboard a commercial vessel.

-10.2 Suez Canal and India

-It must be noted that there are now special notification requirements in place for Suez Canal transits and transits through the Indian exclusive economic zone (EEZ) and into Indian ports.
+- 9.2 Special Notification Requirements - 9.2.1 MSCHOA and UKMTO: When registering with the MSCHOA and initially reporting to the UKMTO, they must also be advised when PCASP are aboard a commercial vessel. - 9.2.2 Suez Canal and India: It must be noted that there are now special notification requirements in place for Suez Canal transits and transits through the Indian exclusive economic zone (EEZ) and into Indian ports.
 The following details must be provided through a Letter of Authorization issued by the flag State:

-- Vessel name:
+•Vessel name:

-- Vessel Master:

-- Vessel IMO Number:

-- Vessel Official Number:

-- Vessel Call Sign:

-- Name of supplying PMSC:

-- Itinerary of vessel with embarked guards (including any intervening port calls):

-- Names, nationalities and passport numbers of PCASP:

-- •Makes, models, calibers and serial numbers of weapons to be used:

-- •Type and amount of ammunition to be carried:

-•Any other materials "Kit" that may be considered by Customs or port State control authorities as weaponry (helmets, body armor, two-way radios, etc.)
+- •Vessel Master: - •Vessel IMO Number: - •Vessel Official Number: - •Vessel Call Sign: - •Name of supplying PMSC: - •Itinerary of vessel with embarked guards (including any intervening port calls): - ·Names, nationalities and passport numbers of PCASP: - •Makes, models, calibers and serial numbers of weapons to be used: - •Type and amount of ammunition to be carried: - •Any other materials "Kit" that may be considered by Customs or port State control authorities as weaponry (helmets, body armor, two-way radios, etc.)